lorikayman/RebisTheory/src/lib/rebis_theory.md

 - Dragons of rage flee across the material realm and dragons of frenzy resided in proximity of the Abyss and the Underworld.

+- Valkyries build a floating kingdom of castles, which would be known conventionally as the heavenly kingdom -- the Scarlet Fortress with the rest of the castles across Cradle.
+It would be moved above 3 highest mountains of Cradle.
+Those montains surround the space, from which an entrance from paradise is made into the material realm on Cradle.

 - As from wyverns griffins and subsequently Valkyries evolve, from drakes, terrestrial tortoises have evolved.

 - Tortoises, as griffins, had developed their own civilization, eventually becoming bipedal giant tortoises, known as tortomega, which had inherited the primorial aspect of rage of dragons of rage.

     Tortomega homeland is located in the material realm, on Cradle, in the woods near the 3 highest mountains of Cradle, which contain the primordial aspects of rage, frenzy, and storms.

-- Valkyries approached tortomega to build for them a floating kingdom of castles, which would be known conventionally as the heavenly kingdom, and even later, the Scarlet Fortress with the rest of the castles across Cradle.
-It would be moved above 3 highest mountains of Cradle.
-Those montains surround the space, from which an entrance from paradise is made into the material realm on Cradle.

 - Existence of Apocrean Realm and to a lesser degree Underworld is sustained through consumption of energy.
 The energy reaches those realms only in form of the souls of perishing within material realm creatures.